emdete/python-mtp/README.md

 --------------

 libmtp has a big drawback that is a cache filled at startup.
-This takes alot of time due to usb communication.
+This takes alot of time due to usb initialisation.
 Depending on the number of files it takes a minute or more.
 A flag was given to the MediaTransfer-class construtor that allows creating a connection without caching.
 This renders some functions unusual, others require this mode.